Skip to content

 Then you close the app.

 That’s it.
 That’s the whole thing.
 There is no feed.
-There is no archive of yesterday’s cards you can browse when you’re bored.
-There is no “more like this” button.
-There is no social graph.
+No archive of yesterday’s cards you can browse when you’re bored.
+No “more like this” button.
+No social graph.

 One card.
 One thought.
 One moment of genuine attention.
 Under two minutes.
 Every day.